 Five percent of confirmed data breach incidents in 2020 stemmed from brute force attacks.

-A dictionary attack is a type of cyber attack where malicious cyber actors use a dictionary of common passwords to gain unauthorized system access.
+A dictionary attack is a cyber-attack where malicious cyber actors use a dictionary of common passwords to gain unauthorized system access.
 One of the common ways to execute dictionary attacks is copying an encrypted file containing the passwords, applying the same encryption file to a dictionary of common passwords, and comparing the results.

 Follow these steps to prevent different password attack techniques: